 Love Life is a brilliant anthology romantic comedy series and it follows a different person in each season as go through the rocky road of romance and eventually as they find the love of their life.
 The HBO Max series stars Anna Kendrick as the lead in the first season.
-We have gotten two seasons of Love Life and there are talks about a third Season.
-So, while you wait for Season 3, here are some shows you could watch to fill your time.
+Love Life was cancelled by HBO Max after its second season so if you also miss the series here are some shows you could watch next.

 Synopsis: An unlikely friendship.
 A lost love resurfaced.
 A marriage at its turning point.
 A date that might not have been a date.
 An unconventional new family.
 These are unique stories about the joys and tribulations of love, each inspired by a real-life personal essay from the beloved New York Times column “Modern Love.”